shawnmckinney/LdapEntityManager/DESIGN.md

 ## Overview

-LEM uses LDAP protocol to Create Read Update Delete (CRUD) and search.
+Use LDAP protocol to Create Read Update Delete (CRUD) and search records in the directory.
-Its data definitions are defined in Yet Another Markup Language (YAML) format.
+Process data in Yet Another Markup Language (YAML) files and Java objects.
+Pass data internally with map of multi-values.
+No hardcoded mappings encoded in the data access layer.

 ## Data Model and API
     - [see](./PROPOSAL.md)

-## External Files and Dependencies
+## External Files, Dependencies and Runtime

-Uses two input files.
+Use two input files.
 The first, model, defines the mappings between the logical and physical format.
 The second, entity, contains the actual data in logical format defined by the model.

-It runs on the Java platform and uses ...
+Run on the Java platform and use ...
 - Apache Directory LDAP API for data access.
 - Apache Commons Configuration for property storage.
 - Apache Log4j2 for logging utility.